Jrotenberger/CBIRAutomation/README.md

 #MemoryCapture deploys winpmem and writes the memory to a network share
 #Fullscan executes a full AV scan
 #Putex deploys Junkware Removal Tool from Malwarebytes and returns the log.
 Used to remove PUPs.
+#Forcefully_Delete_Path_Or_File deletes a path or file aggresively, kills running processes if necessary.
+#Get_User_Accounts Runs a light freeware process on a windows machine and returns an HTML logfile of all acounts on an endpoint.
+#List_All_Sensors Generates a list of all sensors the CB server has seen, and provides basic details about each.